PHILIPPE FOREST

 - The first step is to discriminate between rolling credits and static credits, because an algorithm made for the later will probably generate repetitions if it is applied to the former, and vice versa.
 This is not too hard to do however, for instance, by tracking the position of words on the screen over one second and see if there is some drift.
 If that is the case, we can take a new screenshot of the content of the screen everytime the bottom-most word of the previous screenshot has disappeared.

-- Once the relevant screenshots are acquired, it is essential to begin with a segmentation of both the lines and the columns, to uncover the structure of the information displayed.
+- Once the relevant screenshots are acquired, it is essential to begin with a segmentation of both the lines and the columns, to uncover the structure of the

 - Once this is done, semantic analysis can be performed.
 We are looking for words such as "director", "actor", "cameraman" etc. It is often very useful to keep track of uppercase and lowercase as it often serves a semantic purpose, just like the line and column segmentation.
 It is also good to automatically correct words that are obviously misread such as "direptor".